q&a page 15

 One of the reasons given for the requirement of 40 chalos, which had to be finished in one day, was for the one saying thanks to have to invite many people to join them in order to be able to consume 40 chalos, and thus the miracle will have been publicized!

-We find the concept of Pirsumei Nisa - publicizing the miracle - by Chanukah and Purim, and it applies in all situations where the miracles of Hashem take place.
+We find the concept of Pirsumei Nisa - publicizing the miracle - by Chanukah and Purim, as well as by the 4 cups of wine on Pesach (See Talmud Pesachim 112a) and it applies in all situations where the miracles of Hashem take place.

 750) Q: If one made a bracha on one of the 4 cups and it spilled out before he drank it, must he make a new bracha when he pours in new wine?
 Please include the source where this answer can be found.